aconz2/aconz2.github.io/_posts/2024-07-03-Machine-Learning-Notes.md

 ### questions (and some answers)

 * Q: In mha, the two equivalent views of O are that we concat the result of each head (T,h) to (T,C) then multiply by the (C,C) O matrix.
 The other is that we multiply each (T,h) head result by a (h,C) slice (horizontal/row slice) of O and then sum the results.
 Why is O even there?
 The paper says to give us proper dimensions but surely without it concat'ing gets us back to dim C anyways?
-  * A: channel mixing; if we just concat the results, the first h channels are just the result from head 1, the next h from head 2 etc. The equivalent view of just concat'ing is to multiply by the (h,C) slice of the identity matrix and summing which is the same as concat'ing
+  * A: channel mixing; if we just concat the results, the first h channels are just the result from head 1, the next h from head 2 etc. The equivalent view of just concat'ing is to multiply by the (h,C) slice of the identity matrix and summing which is the same as concat'ing.
+And then when O is not the identity matrix, it can spread a mixture of the input channels to the output channels

 ```
 h=3 C=6